zuriscript/signalstory/docs/docs/immutable-store.md

 :::tip
 `ImmutableStore` comes with full immutability, compile-time immutability check support and the possibility to plugin `immer.js` and the like.

-- Choose `ImmutableStore` for securitiy and peace of mind.
+- Choose `ImmutableStore` for securitiy and peace of mind and if you want to perform undo/redo operations on the store
 - Choose `Store` if you really need peak performance or if you just don't like the syntax and type constraints that `ImmutableStore` brings.

 :::